cdrummey216/whoami/whoami.md

 * TRUTH: The highest outcome of the living self is truth.
 * SELF: Living is good.
 Living for truth is better.

-The self is the source of truth because ‘truth’ is a concept that is used to define a property of some _thing_, some _object in reality_.
+The Self is the source of truth because ‘truth’ is a concept that is used to define a property of some _thing_, some _object in reality_.

 I was lost amid my own mind for many years.
 I did not know who I was or how to be my self.
 How could I be ‘me’ if I did not know what ‘me’ is?
 I didn’t understand my self, so I relied on mimicry and reflection to define myself.
 In other words, I didn’t know how to be myself so I integrated or imitated the behaviors of others to my own purposes.